Hiranandani Gardens, Mumbai: Schools

 Hiranandani Foundation School is situated on the intersection of Orchard avenue and High street – opposite Hiranandani Gardens (the garden).
 Established in 1990, the school follows the Indian Certificate of Secondary Education (ICSE) curriculum and the International Baccalaureate (IB) teaching programs.
 It offers schooling for students from nursery to twelfth grade.
 Apart from the Hiranandani Foundation School Powai, there is also Bunts Sangha S. M. Shetty school and IIT Bombay in the vicinity.
 This institute follows the SSC and HSC educational programs.
 They have classes from Kindergarten all the way up to Masters programs.

 Governance

 Although Hiranandani Gardens comes under the Brihanmumbai Municipal Corporation jurisdiction, it is the Hiranandani group that undertakes the cleanliness and road repair work of the area.
 The township is a part of the Mumbai North Central Lok Sabha constituency and Chandivali assembly constituency.

 In popular culture

 Many Bollywood films, songs, TV commercials and documentaries are shot in Hiranandani Gardens.
+A popular book - 03:02 by Mainak Dhar, is predominantly based in Hiranandani Gardens.
 Some of the popular films shot in Hiranandani Gardens are Haseena Maan Jaayegi (1999), Taal (1999), Kaho Naa...
-Pyaar Hai (2000), Shakti: The Power (2002), Aankhen (2002), Chalte Chalte (2003), Khushi (2003), Kalyug (2005), Ghajini (2008), and Slumdog Millionaire (2008).
+Pyaar Hai (2000), Shakti: The Power (2002), Aankhen (2002), Chalte Chalte (2003), Khushi (2003), Kalyug (2005), Ghajini (2008), No Entry (2005) and Slumdog Millionaire (2008).